 RO is short for Range Officer.
 It is his/her duty to run the range in a safe manner by enforcing range rules.
 It is well within their power to eject shooters for safety infractions.
 His / her instructions must be followed.

 What is a RO?

-You must attend 8 Wednesday nights (club nights) within a period of approximately four months.
+You must attend 8 Wednesday nights (club nights) within a period of approximately three months.
 They don’t have to be consecutive.
 This period will allow the executive to form an opinion as to whether or not you should become a member of the PRPC .
-This time frame also allows you to decide wither the club is right for you.
+This time frame also allows you to decide wether the club is right for you.
 If you or one of the executive decides that it is not a good fit then your initiation fee will be refunded.

 No, but without your own firearm you are relying on others loaning their firearms.
 There are “club guns” for your use while you’re on probation on Wednesday evenings.